 The number of fishing firms to be drawn in each cell is then randomly selected among the firms available for selection.
-In 2001 the population numbered 1515 fishing units, but only 521 of these units were available for selection as it is voluntary to participate in the statistics.
-333 units were selected for the sample in 2001.
+In 2003 the population numbered 1,244 fishing units, but only 405 of these units were available for selection as it is voluntary to participate in the statistics.
+314 units were selected for the sample in 2003.
 The selection cannot be considered a genuine random selection, when a part of the stratum is not open for selection.
 But it gives a far better sample than it would, having selected a sample from the total population and maybe due to voluntarily participation only getting a respond from 50% of the sample.

 Even though participating in the sampling programmes is voluntary, this applies only to the situation before the sample is drawn.
 After the sample has been drawn, the accountants must report the account for those of their clients, who have been selected for that year.
 Every year before the sample is drawn, each accountant signs a contract with the institute in which their clients available for selection that year are listed.
+Nevertheless due to specific reasons (death, accident, retirement, or excessive delay by the accountant), it is necessary to find substitutes for about 4% of the selected accounts.
+The substitutes are of course chosen to match the categorisation criteria of the cancelled accounts.